teke85/Math-Magician/README.md

 # Math Magicians

 # Description of the project.
-- Simple React web application setup.
+- To Set up the environment and tools needed to develop a React application.
-- configure with linters
+- Configure with special linters.

 # Getting Started

-**please get your browser update.
-To get a local copy up and running follow these simple steps.**
+**To get a local copy up and running follow these simple steps.**

 Run the command below from the terminal

 - git clone in your terminal
-- cd react-setup
+- cd math-magician
 - run: npm start

 ## Built With